yash244466666/Catalog-of-My-things/README.md

 Install this project with:

 - To use this project, make sure to install [postgress](https://www.postgresql.org/)
-- Create a new database with SQL terminal, pgADdmin, or you terminal ([how to this here](https://www.postgresql.org/docs/current/sql-createdatabase.html))
+- Create a new database with SQL terminal, pgADdmin, or your terminal ([how to this here](https://www.postgresql.org/docs/current/sql-createdatabase.html))
 - Then use the command in schema.sql to create the database structure (tables and columns)
-- use data.sql to populate data into you database
+- use data.sql to populate data into your database
 - use queries.sql to get some information about entries in the database

 ### Usage